clipperhouse/netlify/content/courtesy-to-be-wrong.md

 ---
-title: "The courtesy to be wrong"
+title: "Having the courtesy to be wrong"
 date: 2018-06-27
 author: "Matt Sherman"
-tags:
-- epistemology
-- management
 ---

 One characteristic I see in accountable managers is having **the courtesy to be wrong**.